Efficient numerical approximation of a non-regular Fokker--Planck equation associated with first-passage time distributions: Minimal residual method

 \section{Minimal residual method}

-For solving \eqref{Rhom} (specifically for the forcing function $f$ as in \eqref{split}), we write it in variational form, i.e., we multiply it by test functions $z\colon I\times \Omega \rightarrow \R$ from a suitable collection, integrate it over $I \times \Omega$, and apply integration by parts with respect to $x$.
+For solving \eqref{Rhom} (specifically for the forcing function $f$ as in \eqref{split}, \res{i.e., for solving $e(v)$}), we write it in variational form, i.e., we multiply it by test functions $z\colon I\times \Omega \rightarrow \R$ from a suitable collection, integrate it over $I \times \Omega$, and apply integration by parts with respect to $x$.
 We thus arrive at

 for all those test functions.
 With

 it is known that $(B,\gamma_0) \in \Lis(X ,Y'\times L_2(\Omega))$, where $\gamma_0:= w \mapsto w(0,\cdot)$ denotes the initial trace operator, see, e.g., \cite[Chapter IV]{314.91} or~\cite{247.15}.